 Bring your Mexican date night home with these Crispy Beer Battered Fish Tacos that are perfect for pairing with a marg and chips and salsa.

 I imagine that if I lived in the UK and had constant access to authentic fish and chips, I would be approximately 756 pounds.
 There’s something about crispy cod with a buttery coating of beer batter that makes me salivate like no other.
+Just like these Crispy Beer Battered Fish Tacos.
 With a dash of lemon juice or malt vinegar…. omg.
-But, that’s not exactly why were here today is it?
-Today, we’re talking about these irresistible Crispy Beer Battered Fish Tacos.

 Next Taco Tuesday, be sure to check out these Spicy Chorizo Kale Tacos with Mushrooms and Avocado Crema!